M0d-4/OrangeFox-Recovery-Flags/README.md

 - default = 0
 #
 "FOX_DELETE_INITD_ADDON"
-- set this to 1 to delete the initd addon
+- set this to 0 to enable the initd addon
-- default = 0
+- default = 1
 #
 "FOX_INSTALLER_DEBUG_MODE"
 - set this to 1 to put the OrangeFox zip installer in debug mode